See how much solar panels cost in your area

 Solar Panel Warranties

 The length of a solar panel warranty is a message from the panel manufacturer that they think they’ve produced the best type of solar panel.
-The longer the warranty, the higher the quality the panel.
+The longer the warranty, the higher the quality of the panel.

 Warranties range from 10 years to 25 years for premium panels.